MARKETING • CREATIVE • DIGITAL

 9 Tips for Choosing the Right Candidate

-You’ve scoured hundreds of resumes and pre-screened a number of candidates over the phone.
-Your in-person interviews are scheduled and you’re confident that one of these candidates is the right fit for your team.
+You’ve scoured hundreds of resumes and pre-screened several candidates over the phone.
+Your in-person interviews are scheduled, and you’re confident that one of these candidates is the right fit for your team.
 Now it’s all about choosing the right candidate…

 Save yourself from the headache of making the wrong decision.
 Use these 9 tips to help you evaluate candidates during the interview process:

 1. Read Their Body Language

 Look for clues about the candidate in arm movements, gestures, handshakes, and eye contact.
 The candidate’s body language can give insight into how they’re feeling, what kind of person they are, and how interested they are in your opportunity.

 As an interviewer, you can look for candidate answers that follow the S-T-A-R method (situation, target, action, result).
 It’s a great way to gather insights about past experiences and important accomplishments.

 3. Evaluate Their Work Ethic & Attitude

 Be on the lookout for language that indicates the candidate has had difficulties working with colleagues or management in the past.
 And ask questions about how the candidate handles heavy workloads, shifting priorities, and organization.

 4. Find out If They’re a Life-Long Learner